 I got my start in the arts when I discovered how easily red and orange crayon glided onto white walls.
 My dad’s band practice room was my first and favorite gallery space and my love of photography and stories started shortly thereafter.
 I would spend countless hours turning the cellophane pages of old family photo albums and asking my mother about each photo.

 As a college student, I pursued a Bachelor of Science in Communications and afterwards decided to focus on my preferred method of creative expression - photography.
 So, I started Bohemian Red Images to combine my love of photography, stories, and life.

-My photographic approach tends towards an unconventional, bohemian feel that seeks to capture accurate stories as they unfold.
-I'd describe it as a mix of natural and pure expressions coupled with colorful and textured backgrounds and details.
+My photographic approach tends toward an unconventional, bohemian feel that seeks to capture accurate stories as they unfold.
+I'd describe it as a mix of natural expressions layered against colorful and textured backgrounds and details.
 (The ‘Red’ in Bohemian Red Images in a reference to my hair color).

-In addition to hanging out with bus drivers, I have almost 10 years of experience documenting international human rights stories around the world; I have been incredibly fortunate to partner with some top-notch organizations in doing so.
+In addition to hanging with bus drivers, I have nearly 10 years of experience documenting international human rights stories around the world; I have been incredibly fortunate to partner with top-notch organizations in doing so.
 I have worked on an Anti-Human Trafficking project in Thailand and photographed poverty's impact in India, Haiti, Costa Rica, Zimbabwe, and Nepal.
-My most recent endeavors took me to Nicaragua to document the inequalities of the trade system for coffee (I'm an advisor for Project Alianza, now!) then onto India to document the injustices widow's face in the rural south.
+My most recent foray took me to Nicaragua to document the inequalities of the trade system for coffee (I'm an advisor for Project Alianza, now!) then onto India to document the injustice widows face in the rural south.

 It's been humbling to work alongside of numerous refugee and immigrant focused organizations, especially those based in my home town of Indianapolis.
 Through collaboration, the stories of Burmese refugees and displaced Pakistani people were independently published as photo books to raise funds and provide community civic service opportunities.